List of libraries damaged during World War II: Belarus

 Two hundred libraries in Belarus suffered damage during the war.
 T. Roschina calculated that 83 per cent of the libraries' collection were plundered, stolen or destroyed.
 600,000 of those volumes were subsequently found in Germany, Czechoslovakia, and Poland after the war, but a million other volumes, including rare and old printed volumes, have not been returned.

-Belorussian libraries were plundered of 95% of their holding.
+Belarusian libraries were plundered of 95% of their holding.